GallagherSecurity/cc-rest-docs/training/README.md

 start with `https://` with a host and port.
 Also note the alternative comma style:  it makes commenting lines out easier.)

-If you use the wrong access group identifier, or your operator does not have ‘Modify Access Control’ on the access group, you will be told:
+If you use the wrong access group identifier, or your operator does not have 'Modify Access Control' on the access group, you will be told:

     {